hsrinivasulu/antisocial/README.md

-# antisocial
+# PHPbook
-A social network with an honest name
+A simple social networking website built using PHP.
+This was my final project for CS50, a MOOC on edX.org